Get to know the education system in India in great detail as we explore the history, current state, and future of education in India.

 4. Secondary stage (ages 14 to 18)

-Covering classes 9 and 10, and classes 11 and 12, students have access to a variety of subject combinations to choose from and study, as per their skills and interests.
+Covering classes 9, 10, 11 and 12, students have access to a variety of subject combinations to choose from and study, as per their skills and interests.

 Higher education In India